-The boundaries for this battle were established by the Civil War Sites Advisory Commission (CWSAC), aided by the American Battlefield Protection Program (ABPP), in the early 1990s and were revised in 2009.
+The boundaries for these battles were established by the Civil War Sites Advisory Commission (CWSAC), aided by the American Battlefield Protection Program (ABPP), in the early 1990s and were revised in 2009.
 As part of the 2009 revision, the ABPP created a four-tiered system that included such factors as historic significance, current condition, and level of threat to determine preservation priorities among the battlefields (CWSAC 2009).
-The boundaries for this battle, as currently mapped, include the regions of direct fighting, the associated marching routes for soldiers, and the potential NRHP boundaries of the battlefields (Table 2).
+The boundaries for these battles, as currently mapped, include the regions of direct fighting (Core Area); the locations where battle-related actions took place, such as encampment and associated marching routes for soldiers (Study Area); and the potential NRHP (PotNR) boundaries of the battlefields (Table 2).

-• CWSAC Study Area Distance from Project Area Distance from Project Area to Closest ABPP Mapped Core Area Distance from Project Area to Potentially NRHP Eligible Portion Battle of Thoroughfare Gap (030-5610) 0 miles (0 km) 0 miles (0 km) 0 miles (0 km) Buckland Mills Battlefield (031-5152) 0 miles (0 km) 0.5 miles (0.8 km) 0 miles (0 km)
+CWSAC Study Area Distance from Project Area to Closest Study Area Distance from Project Area to Closest Core Area Distance from Project Area to PotNR Eligible Portion Battle of Thoroughfare Gap (030-5610) 0 miles (0 km) 0 miles (0 km) 0 miles (0 km) Buckland Mills Battlefield (031-5152) 0 miles (0 km) 0.5 miles (0.8 km) 0 miles (0 km)

-Table 2: Civil War Battlefields and Relevant Distances to Project Area.
+Table 2: Civil War Battlefields that Intersect the Project Area and Relevant Distances.